fami0110/OMASCe/README.md

 ## Features

+- User-friendly interface with responsive design
 - Real-time messaging between users
-- User-friendly interface with responsive design
-- Customizable chat bubbles and UI components
+- User can make their own channel (room)
+- Voice message with audio visualization for preview
+- Live chat, see the other user type her message in real-time
+- Guest what?
+It can format your message like WhatsApp! (ex. `*...*`, `_..._`, etc.)
-- Audio notifications for message events
+- Notifications for message events
-- Audio visualization for chat sounds

 ## Installation